As senior soldiers and junior officers, we have all had instances where trust has been broken in the workplace.

 Both articles suggest that the restoration of trust immediately following an incident is rooted in accountability, humility and transparency.
 They indicate that the essential ingredients to restore trust are a convincing apology with genuine remorse, and increased demonstration of character, competence and commitment over time.
 Particularly in the case of trust broken for character reasons, if both of these elements fail to work in unison, trust in unlikely to be restored once it is broken.

-Read each article and join our discussion on trust:
+Read each article and join our discussion:

 - Do you agree that trust can be restored once it is broken within the workplace?